 Architecture You Love *m o b i l e v e r s i o n*

-|A R C H I V E S||F O R S A L E||E V E N T S||E D U C A T E||J O I N||I N Q U I R E|
+|A R C H I V E S||F O R S A L E||E V E N T S||I N I T I A T I V E S||J O I N||I N Q U I R E|

-|NC architects||TOURS/TRIPS||PROJECT BAUHOW||MOD SQUAD||ABOUT NCMH|
+|NC ARchitects||TOURS/TRIPS||PROJECT BAUHOW||MOD SQUAD||ABOUT NCMH|

-|MASTERs GALLERY||M A T S U M O T O||MOVIES||MAYBERRY Modernism||VOLUNTEER||PRESS BLOG|
+|MASTERS GALLERY||M A T S U M O T O||MOVIES||MAYBERRY Modernism||VOLUNTEER||PRESS BLOG|

-|DOCUMENTS||P R I Z E||DINNERS||SPONSOR||LINKS|
+|DOCUMENTS||P R I Z E||DINNERS||LEGAL DEFENSE FUND||SPONSOR||LINKS|

-|VIDEOS||2014 / 2013 / 2012||NETWORKING||P A S T E V E N T S|
+|databases||P A S T E V E N T S|

 |2014 / 2013 / 2012 / 2011 / 2010 / 2009 / 2008|

-||Subscribe to NCMH's free Monday morning newsletter featuring Modernist tours and trips, happy hour networking gatherings, brilliant architecture movies, our exclusive statewide list of Modernist houses for sale, and other design community events!
+||Subscribe to NCMH's free Monday morning newsletter featuring Modernist tours and trips, happy hour networking gatherings, brilliant architecture movies, our exclusive statewide list of Modernist houses for sale, and hard-to-find design news.
 Past newsletters.|

-|W E L C O M E||P U B L I C E V E N T S||S P O N S O R S|
+|W E L C O M E||N E W S / E V E N T S||S P O N S O R S|

 Most people are surprised, even shocked, to learn North Carolina has the third largest concentration of Modernist houses in America.
 Who knew that little ol' Mayberry would be a center for great residential architecture?

 North Carolina Modernist Houses (NCMH) is the world's largest open digital archive for residential Modernist architecture.
 We are a nonprofit 501C3 educational archive with a three-fold, heartfelt mission for the documentation, preservation, and promotion of Modernist houses.

 Explore NCMH's extensive archives of North Carolina Modernist houses and their architects.
 View videos of North Carolina's mid-century Modernist architects.
-Then explore the archive of residential Modernist masters such as Wright, Neutra, Kundig, Ain, Arahuete, Gehry, Gropius, Soriano, Meier, Lautner, and many more.
+Then explore the largest open digital archive of residential Modernist masters such as Wright, Neutra, Kundig, Ain, Arahuete, Gehry, Gropius, Soriano, Meier, Jones, Lautner, and many more.
 Warning: very, very addictive.
 There are over 17,500 photos and videos.
 You could spend hours here.
 You probably will!